siberianfox/g2wiki/TinyG-Safety-Interlock-Behaviors.md

 	------|------------|---------|-------------
 	0 | Power Up | The controller will not start operation unless the `Interlock_NC` signal is LO (switches closed) 1 | Interlock Opens | Opening one or more interlock switches causes `Interlock_NC` to go HI (active).
 The following things happen simultaneously:
-	1a | Controller Alarm | The controller immediately enters an alarm state during which no command input is honored or executed
+	1a | Controller Alarm | The controller immediately enters an alarm state during which no command input is honored or executed.
-	1b | Controller Feedhold | The controller performs a feedhold to stop the current movement while preserving position.
+	1b | Controller Feedhold | The controller performs a feedhold to stop the current movement while preserving positional information.
 A feedhold from 1500 mm/min with a jerk value of 500 million mm/min^3 will execute in approximately 210 milliseconds.
 	1c | Spindle Stop | The controller stops the spindle if the spindle is running.
 The spindle should decelerate to a stop in less than _____ seconds
 	1d | Timer Start | The interlock delay timer is started to time an interval of approximately 500 milliseconds.
 	2 | Timer Expires | Once the interlock delay timer expires the hardware lockouts described above are activated.